 - Chocolate Chip Pumpkin Protein Muffins

-- Pumpkin Cream Cheese Crumb Cake
+- Pumpkin Crumb Cake with Cream Cheese Filling

 - Use room temperature ingredients.
 The cream cheese must be softened—unsoftened cream cheese results in lumps of cheese throughout the filling.
 Eggs also need to be warmed to room temperature.
 Why?
 Because they blend better into the filling.